KongkowITPekanbaru/event-driven-poc/README.md

 Demonstrates how to use RabbitMQ to process files (data streams) with retry and delay mechanism in a failure scenario.
 This example uses the `rabbitmq_delayed_message_exchange` plugin.

 ## Rabbit-RetryDelayedWithoutPlugin

 Demonstrates how to use RabbitMQ to reprocess a message after a failure without using plugins, just with exchange and dead letter queue (with ttl).

-## RabbitMQ-Topics